Finding Legal Help

 From their highest to lowest qualifications, Utah Court Interpreters are credentialed as:

 - Certified: Our most highly qualified interpreters.
-In addition to the basic requirements of an English diagnostic test, a test on the Interpreter Code of Professional Responsibility, a one-day orientation workshop a background check and 10 hours of observation, a certified interpreter has completed a seven-day training course and passed a three-part examination offered by the Consortium for Language Access in the Courts (www.ncsc.org).
+In addition to the basic requirements of an English written test, a test on the Interpreter Code of Professional Responsibility, a 2-Day Orientation, a background check, and 10 hours of observation, a certified interpreter has completed a five-day training course and passed a three-part examination on the modes of interpretation.
 A certified interpreter must be used unless one is not reasonably available.

 - Approved: Our next most qualified interpreters.
-In addition to the basic requirements of an English diagnostic test, a test on the Interpreter Code of Professional Responsibility, a one-day orientation workshop a background check and 10 hours of observation, an approved interpreter has passed an Oral Proficiency Interview offered by Language Testing International (www.languagetesting.com).
+In addition to the basic requirements of an English written test, a test on the Interpreter Code of Professional Responsibility, a 2-Day Orientation, a background check, and 10 hours of observation, an approved interpreter has passed an Oral Proficiency Interview (OPI).

 Basic Steps for All Candidates